Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Dynamic Dictionary attacks

 Adaptive mangling rules (Section~\ref{sec:amra}) demonstrated that it is possible to consistently improve the precision of the guessing attack by promoting compatibility among rules-set and dictionary (\ie simulating high-quality configurations at runtime).
 This approach assumes that the compatibility function modeled before the attack is sufficiently general to simulate good configurations for each possible attacked-set.
 However, as motivated in the introduction of Section~\ref{sec:dynamic}, every attacked set of passwords present peculiar biases and, therefore, different compatibility relations among rules and dictionary-words.\\ To reduce the effect of this dependence, we introduce an additional dynamic approach supporting the adaptive mangling rules framework.
 Rather than modifying the neural network at runtime (which is neither a practical nor a reliable solution), we alter the selection process of compatible rules by acting on the budget parameter $\beta$.

 Algorithm~\ref{alg:dyn_b} details our solution.
 Here, rather than having a global parameter $\beta$ for all the rules of the rules-set $R$, we have a budget vector $B$ that assigns a dedicated budget value to each rule in $\RS$ (\ie $B\in(0,1]^{|\RS|}$).
 Initially, all the budget values in $B$ are initialized to the same value $\beta$ (\ie $\forall_{r\in \RS}\ B_r\myeq \beta$) given as an input parameter.
 During the attack, the elements of $B$ are individually increased and decreased to better describe the attacked set of passwords.
 Within this context, increasing the budget $B_r$ of a rule $r$ means reducing the compatibility threshold needed to include $r$ in the compatible rules-set of a \dw~$w$, and, consequently, making $r$ more popular during the attack.
-On the other hand, by decreasing $B_r$, we reduce the chances of selection for $r$; $r$ is selected only in case of high-compatibility words.\\ In the algorithm, we increase the budget $B_r$ when the rule $r$ produces a hit .
+On the other hand, by decreasing $B_r$, we reduce the chances of selection for $r$; $r$ is selected only in case of high-compatibility words.

+In the algorithm, we increase the budget~$B_r$ when the rule~$r$ produces a hit.
 The added increment is a small value $\Delta$ that scales inversely with the number of guesses produced.

-At the end of the internal loop, the vector $B$ is then normalized; \ie we scale the values in $B$ so that $\sum_{r}^{\RS}B=\sum_{i}^{|\RS|}\beta$.
-Normalizing $B$ has two aims. \textbf{(1)} It reduces the budgets for non-hitting rules (the mass we add to the budget of rule $r$ is subtracted from all other budgets.). \textbf{(2)} It maintains the total budget of the attack (\ie $\sum_{i}^{|\RS|}\beta$) unchanged so that dynamic and static budget leads to almost the same number of guesses during the attack for a given $\beta$.
-Furthermore, we impose a maximum and a minimum bound on the increments or decrements of $B$.
+At the end of the internal loop, the vector~$B$ is then normalized; \ie we scale the values in~$B$ so that $\sum_{r}^{\RS}B_r=\sum_{i}^{|\RS|}\beta$.
+Normalizing~$B$ has two aims. \textbf{(1)} It reduces the budgets for non-hitting rules (the mass we add to the budget of rule $r$ is subtracted from all other budgets). \textbf{(2)} It maintains the total budget of the attack (\ie $\sum_{i}^{|\RS|}\beta$) unchanged so that dynamic and static budget leads to almost the same number of guesses during the attack for a given $\beta$.
+Furthermore, we impose a maximum and a minimum bound on the increments or decrements of~$B$.
 This is to prevent values of zero (rule always excluded) or equal/higher than one (rule always included).